jasraa/tp/docs/DeveloperGuide.md

 This class also contains the methods to handle any user interactions with the list of savings.
 The methods and a brief explanation on their functionality is as follows :

+* listSavings(String filterCategory, ExpenseList expenseList) :
+  * The core functionality of this class.
+It prints the initial savings amount, expenses deducted, and the remaining amount.
+  * It is able to print only the filtered category as per user input.
+  * The amounts being shown is dependent on the currency being used.
+* findTotalSavings() :
+  * Calculates the total savings amount by summing up the amounts of all savings.
+* calculateRemainingSavings(double initialAmount, double totalExpenses) :
+  * Calculates the remaining savings amount after deducting total expenses from the initial amount.
+  * Provides clarity on how much savings user has left to spend.

 ##### 3.6.6 RecurringExpenseList
 Explain what it does

 ##### 3.6.7 RecurringExpensesList
 Explain what it does

+##### 3.6.8 CurrencyConverter
+This class contains a hash map of all the relevant currencies with respect to SGD, as well as the methods to handle any user interactions involving the conversion of currency.

+The methods and a brief explanation on their functionality is as follows :
+* convertAmount(double amount, Currency fromCurrency, Currency toCurrency) :
+  * This method takes in the amount to be converted from its current currency to a new currency.
+  * The mapping is done through the use of a HashMap.
+  * This method is called by the following 2 methods.
+* convertExpenseCurrency(Currency newCurrency, ExpenseList expenses) :
+  * This method converts every entry in expenses into the new currency as inputted by the user.
+  * It uses the convertAmount() method to carry out the conversion.
+* convertSavingCurrency(Currency newCurrency, SavingList savings) :
+    * This method converts every entry in savings into the new currency as inputted by the user.
+    * It uses the convertAmount() method to carry out the conversion.

 ## 4. Implementation